Welcome to the site MathExample.com

 - learn operations with integer, decimal and fractional numbers

 The site provides the following features:

 - built-in check and display of answers by link or QR code

 - two modes on a computer and on a mobile device

 The ability to think rationally needs to be developed and consolidated, it is easier to do with us!

-Creating worksheets of mathematical examples with a division operation, that can contain the remainder of the division.
+Create worksheets of mathematical examples for addition and subtraction by a column method.
 The answers and numbers of a example are integer and positive.
-Total 1 variant and 3 levels of complexity.
+Total 3 variants and 3 levels of complexity.